 In addition, spirulina has to have an ensemble of nutrients to thrive in a home aquarium and pond.

 As an ecologically-sound, nutrient-rich, dietary supplement.
 Spirulina is being investigated to address the food security, malnutrition, and as dietary support in long-term.
-Its interest for food security is for lower land and water.
+Its interesting food security is for lower land and water.
 Our needs to produce protein and energy than required for livestock as meat sources.

 Spirulina Nutrition Facts